BitBagCommerce/BitBagBible/README.md

 }
 ```

-11. A method must not have more than two parameters inline.
+9. A method must not have more than one parameter inline.
 Otherwise, split them with `\n`.
 In an edge-case where two
-parameters are too long to fit your (and potentially your colleagues) screen, split them as well.
+parameters are too long to fit PSR line limit, split them as well. # TODO New PHP constructor topic to be discussed

 Examples: